-Conclusion
+5. Conclusion

-Indigenous peoples living in Bangladesh belong to the group having the least access to SRH service provision.
+Indigenous people living in Bangladesh belong to the group having the least access to SRH service provision.
 Findings on (cultural) factors affecting both their demand for and access to quality SRH services were collected.
-Studies focusing on indigenous SRHR were mainly concentrated around maternal health seeking behaviour.
+Studies focusing on indigenous SRHR were mainly concentrated around maternal health seeking behavior.

-An inclusivity approach therefore needs to include collective action and collective learning in peer groups and between indigenous peoples and service providers.
+An inclusivity approach therefore needs to include collective action and collective learning in peer groups and between indigenous people and service providers.